LEARN JAPANESE WITH SUKI DESU - CLICK HERE

 find balance

-Although there are stereotypes that the Japanese work too hard, the reality is that there is a good balance between work and free time there.
-Sometimes it can be difficult to tell the two apart because many individuals tend to socialize with their co-workers, but that doesn't mean Japanese people don't have time to relax.
+Although there are stereotypes that Japanese people work a lot, the reality is that there is a good balance between work and free time there.
+Sometimes, it can be difficult to differentiate the two, because many individuals tend to socialize with their coworkers, but that doesn't mean that the japoneses don't have relaxation time.

 In fact, they are really in tune with the natural balance that is needed to function successfully, and they even have a term for it, known as ikigai.
 Simply put, ikigai is the way of thinking that allows Japanese people all over the world to place emphasis and priorities on different aspects of their life, to ensure harmony and well-being as much as humanly possible.